ZephyrCodesStuff/clans-rs/README.md

 However,
 - You **must** include the original license in any redistribution.
 - You **must** disclose the source code of any modified versions of this project.
+- If you run a *modified* version of this project as a network service, you **must** also offer the source code to users interacting with it over the network.

 ## Contributing